cultureandempire/cultureandempire.github.io/README.md

 * As whistleblowers leak information about illegal spying by the alphabet agencies, we'll see denials by business and promises by governments to roll back such activities or limit them to extreme cases.
 Those denials and promises will be empty.

-* In order to build more accurate online profiles, we'll see "real name" policies by websites and legislation by countries that make it illegal to use aliases in online communities or communicate anonymously.
+* In order to build more accurate on-line profiles, we'll see "real name" policies by websites and legislation by countries that make it illegal to use aliases in on-line communities or communicate anonymously.

 * We'll see various forms of attack on anonymous communities, covering the gamut of negative media reports, planting illicit material, claims of infiltration by security agents, and so on.